top of page

 County news

-Health dept to open in new quarters March 4
+Health dept now open in new quarters on Missouri Drive

-The facility was constructed south of I-44 in Mt.
-Vernon at 1549 Missouri Drive, just south of the Lawrence County Law Enforcement Center and 911.
+The facility was constructed south of I-44, just south of the Lawrence County Law Enforcement Center and 911.
 You can reach it via the south outer road.

 County adopts updated health ordinances